samuelgoto/proposal-optional-types/README.md

 To a large extent, like it was said [earlier](#introduction), this is more of a proposal for "**a**" typesystem (as opposed to "**this**" typesystem) and a process to get us there.

-We are collecting the set of discussion points in the ["open design questions" section](FAQ.md#the-type-system) (e.g. subset of the minimally-maximal set, sequencing of features, nominal versus structural classes, generics, etc).
+We are collecting the set of discussion points [here](https://github.com/samuelgoto/proposal-optional-types/issues) (e.g. subset of the minimally-maximal set, sequencing of features, nominal versus structural classes, generics, etc).

-As a rule of thumb, we annotate the most tentative points with a [***](FAQ.md#the-type-system), pointing to the discussion point.

-As the design choices find convergence in the ["open design questions" section](FAQ.md#the-type-system) we’ll pull them into this section, incrementally making this document converge into our collective choices.
+As the design choices find convergence we’ll pull them into this section, incrementally making this document converge into our collective choices.

-With that in mind, at the core of the existing type systems - and hence of this strawman proposal - is **Optional Typing** [***](FAQ.md#alternatives-considered): type checking that is processed at [development-time](FAQ.md#terminology) and erased at [production-time](FAQ.md#terminology).
+With that in mind, at the core of the existing type systems - and hence of this strawman proposal - is [Optional Typing](FAQ.md#alternatives-considered): type checking that is processed at [development-time](FAQ.md#terminology) and erased at [production-time](FAQ.md#terminology).

 Effectively, most of the information in this proposal is applicable to [development-time](FAQ.md#terminology) tools (e.g. code editors, IDEs, compilers and developer tools in browsers).
 To the extent that new grammar/syntax is introduced and is to be erased - rather than rejected -, the semantics of interpretation of javascript in [production-mode](FAQ.md#terminology) remain unchanged.